niuwz/LangTime/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to open an issue or contact us via [email](niuwenzhe@tju.edu.cn).
+If you have any questions or suggestions, feel free to open an issue or contact us via niuwenzhe@tju.edu.cn